Hsuan-Tung/PCICN_RFFingerprinting/README.md

 ## Access to Dataset

-The dataset will be available later once it approved to be publicly released:
+The dataset will be available later once it is approved to be publicly released:

 <!--- - [Residual dataset of 30 ZigBee devices](https://drive.google.com/drive/folders/1OjTdA0EHeh_DfGZZ8x0Aj8ShiRKw2BH1?usp=sharing) -->
 - The residaul data of ZigBee transmissions is pre-processed by Princeton University using the method described in Appendix A. The raw data is provided by Naval Research Laboratory.